nobletrout/gopro/README.md

   * Copy the contents of the folder and paste its content to the root folder of your GoPro?s microSD card.
-        Hero 3+: Paste the whole ?UPDATE? folder to your GoPro?s root folder.
+        Hero 3+: Paste the whole "UPDATE" folder to your GoPro's root folder.
-        The files must be in a folder with the name ?UPDATE?, otherwise it won?t work.
+        The files must be in a folder with the name "UPDATE", otherwise it won?t work.

         Hero 3: Paste only the files, not the folder, to the root directory of